Almost no experiments have classical Kirkwood-Dirac representations: On the zeroes of a non-zero polynomial function on On the zeroes of a non-zero polynomial function on U(d)

+For convenience, we recall here Proposition~\ref{prop:zero_sets_analytical}.
+We expect this result to be well known, but we didn't find a proof in the literature. \begin{Prop} Let $f: \Ucal(d)\to \R$ be a polynomial in the real and imaginary matrix elements of $U$.
+Suppose that there exists at least one unitary matrix $\Uex$ for which $f(\Uex)\not=0$; then the zero-set of $f$ has vanishing Haar measure. \end{Prop}

-The goal of this appendix is to show Proposition~\ref{prop:zero_sets_analytical}.
-We first recall some known properties of the unitary group $\Ucal(d)$ in Section~\ref{subsec:AnalyticityofUd}.
-We then show the zero set of an analytic function on a connected analytic manifold has zero measure in Section~\ref{app:zeroesanalytic}, which allows us to conclude Proposition \ref{prop:zero_sets_analytical}.
-Note that throughout this appendix, we call a function analytic if it is a real analytic function.
+We first recall some known properties of the unitary group $\Ucal(d)$.
+We then show that the zero set of an analytic function on a connected analytic manifold has zero measure, implying Proposition~\ref{prop:zero_sets_analytical}.
+Note that throughout this Appendix, we call a function analytic if it is a real analytic function.